Skip to main content

 Scale Memory

-Send a POST to /v1/scale with the desired memory in MB:
+Send a POST to /v1/scale with the desired memory in MB.
+CPU is adjusted proportionally.

 curl -s -X POST http://169.254.169.254/v1/scale \